Complete Guide to Custom Golf Polo Shirts: Fabrics, Fits, and Collar Styles

 -

-Choose fabrics that match climate and usage (performance vs clubhouse)
+Choose fabrics that match climate and use case (performance vs clubhouse)

 -

-Offer fit profiles that match your buyer base (retail vs uniforms)
+Offer fit profiles that match the buyer base (retail vs uniforms)

 -

-Select collar styles that match your brand identity and photography
+Select collar styles that match brand identity and photography

 -